 Richard S. Katz, Johns Hopkins University, Baltimore, USA

 Most current debate about the democratic deficit equates democracy with party government and popular direction of policy (popular sovereignty).
 Alternative conceptions of democracy, pluralist or veto-group liberalism, are more consistent with European political and social circumstances and with EU institutions.

 lag and democratic deficit in Ireland: Or, Dat's outside de terms of

 The main characteristics of the institutional context of policy making in Ireland are examined and their more latent consequences for community development delineated.
 The emphasis on partnership at all levels, on nation and, ironically, on community, is shown to contribute more to the legitimation of the state than to the cause of community development.
 This has created difficulties in responding adequately to new policy issues such as redistribution and immigration.

 Democratic Deficit - DAN HUNTER, University of Pennsylvania - The Wharton

 School, Loyola of Los Angeles Law Review, Vol. 36, Spring 2003

 Abstract: The Internet Corporation for Assigned Names and Numbers (ICANN) is an institution besieged.
 It has endeavored to be democratic but its attempts to do so have been disastrous.
 The typical explanation for this is that the problem is with ICANN: it fails to meet its democratic obligations.
 My view is that the problem is with our understanding of "democracy."
 Democracy is an empty concept that fails to describe few, if any, of our genuine political commitments.
-In the real world, the failings inherent in "democracy" have been papered over by some unusual characteristics of the physical political process.
-However, in online trans-national institutions like ICANN, democracy is exposed as a poor substitute for a number of other conceptions of our political commitments.

 THE SOLUTION TO THE